Anton1P/OrganizedCrewBattle/README.md

 ## 📞 Contact

-For any questions or suggestions, feel free to reach out via our [Discord server](https://discord.com) or our site [Corehalla](https://corehalla.com).
+For any questions or suggestions, feel free to reach out via our [Discord server](https://discord.com).

 ---